Goose Island says:

 The ‘10, our freshest brew, featured fruit, dark liquor and fig flavors, thicker and somewhat milder than the rest.
-Age seemed to deepen and separate the flavors of the BCS rather than mute or blend them, and most surprising to me out of all of this was the continued presence of bourbon all the way through.
-I find that bourbon flavors drop out of aged beers like this after a couple years, but here that whiskey burn stayed clear through to the end of the line, even emerging to be the main event by the end.
+Age seemed to deepen and separate the flavors of the Bourbon County Brand Stout rather than mute or blend them, and most surprising to me out of all of this was the continued presence of bourbon all the way through.
+I find that bourbon flavors drop out of aged beers like this after a couple of years, but here that whiskey burn stayed clear through to the end of the line, even emerging to be the main event by the end.

-Andrew: I think Karl properly surmised the 5-year bourbony stouty goodness by saying, “I’ve hit the bourbon wall.”
+Andrew: I think Karl properly surmised the 5-year Bourbon County Brand Stout goodness by saying, “I’ve hit the bourbon wall.”
 I won’t give Karl too much of a hard time for failing to finish because frankly, it wasn’t easy for Ryan or I either.
 It was one of those things where I felt like I HAD to finish, no matter how much it hurt…kind of like cough syrup or ‘Tussin.

-Anyway, to the beer – I have to agree with Karl and these could have probably used some more time because the changes from the ’06-’10 were subtle, not the dramatic difference we saw from our KBS vertical last year.
+I have to agree with Karl; these could have probably used some more time because the changes from the ’06-’10 were subtle, not the dramatic difference we saw from our KBS vertical last year.

 As you moved from oldest to most recent, it got less bourbon-y, less boozy and less burn-y.
 The ’06 was thick as a milkshake with a ton of bourbon and wood in the nose.
 I thought the dark chocolate stood out in the flavor, along with some coffee.
 Did I mention it burned?

 This was intense, and it took us a while to get through them with most of our time sitting in silence, staring at the five glasses in front of us.
-But we survived and lived for another beer, or 4 or 5 that night.
+But we survived and lived for another beer, or four or five that night.

 Ryan: Much like Karl and Andrew, I was a little disappointed there weren’t more drastic changes to this beer.
-They were soft, subtle and at times – especially near the end of our tasting – unnoticeable.
+They were soft, subtle and at times — especially near the end of our tasting — unnoticeable.
 But at the same time, the lack of glaring differences allowed me to better appreciate this beer.
 Comb through our cellar reviews and you’ll find beer after beer that has undergone drastic changes after a year or two in the cellar.
-But not BCS.
+But not the Bourbon County Brand Stout.
 Sure, each bottle was a bit different but overall this beer has held together incredibly well.